-Jury starts deliberating the case of competing wills in Aretha Franklin estate
+Jury decides Aretha Franklin will found in her couch is a valid document

 The older will said Kecalf, 53, and Edward Franklin, 64, “must take business classes and get a certificate or a degree” to benefit from the estate.
 That provision is not in the 2014 version.

-White’s attorney, Kurt Olson, noted the 2010 will was under lock and key.
-He said it’s much more significant than papers found in a couch.

-“They’re trying to make Ted a bad guy,” said Olson, who argued that Franklin’s signature was not in a proper place to make the 2014 document valid.
+Ted White II, who played guitar with Aretha Franklin, testified against the 2014 will, saying his mother typically would get important documents done “conventionally and legally” and with assistance from an attorney.

-Franklin was a global star for decades, known for hits like “Think,” “I Say a Little Prayer” and “Respect.”
+Franklin was a global star for decades, known especially for hits like “Think,” “I Say a Little Prayer” and “Respect.”

 Follow Ed White on Twitter at http://twitter.com/edwritez